 What do foam rollers have to do with this?
 Well, everything.

 When fascia undergoes stress from exercise it has the ability to create what are called adhesions.
 In other words, it undergoes a chemical change and fascia becomes sticky and begins to glue to other fascia, thereby impeding full-range movement within the body.
 Another factor that can lead to this stickiness is dehydration, so remember to drink enough fluids.

 When people say, “my muscles feel tight” what this usually means is that there are adhesions in their fascia and it is making it hard for them to move normally.
 This would be like training your legs at the gym one day, and then not being able to walk normally the next few days – sound familiar?

 Foam rolling is the best way to break these adhesions because it puts pressure on the fascia, releasing trigger points where you feel tight and sore.

-- It is cost-effective: Who wouldn’t want to pay $10 for a foam roller that can be used for an at-home ‘massage’, instead of $100 for a 60-minute professional massage at a spa?
+- It’s cost-effective: Who wouldn’t want to pay $10 for a foam roller that can be used for an at-home ‘massage’, instead of $100 for a 60-minute professional massage at a spa?

-- Improved circulation: When we massage our fascia we aid in the exchange of nutrients on a cellular level, create more oxygenated blood, and flush toxins.
+- It improves circulation: When we massage our fascia we aid in the exchange of nutrients on a cellular level, create more oxygenated blood, and flush toxins.
 Given the main contributor of cellulite is poor circulation; foam rolling might just be the newest quick fix for smoother-looking skin!

-- Speed up recovery: By eliminating adhesions in your fascia you will be able to train more consistently and with the same intensity.
+- It speeds up recovery: By eliminating adhesions in your fascia you will be able to train more consistently and with the same intensity.

 Foam rollers come in many different degrees of firmness and so it is important to choose the right one.
 For beginners, aim for a soft roller because if your muscles are new to it they will find a hard roller far too painful!